We Can Help With

 Balance / Coordination Training

-An orthosis is a device that supports weak or ineffective joints or muscles, such as a splint, brace, shoe insert, or cast.
+An orthosis is a device such as a splint, brace, shoe insert, or cast, that supports weak or ineffective joints or muscles.
 Orthotic training concentrates on the increase of motion, function, and use of a limb that requires an orthosis for support.
 Therapy also emphasizes balance and coordination of activities.

 Kinesio Taping (also known as K-Taping or Athletic Taping) is a very useful supplemental form of therapy.
 K Taping is complementary to ongoing rehabilitation as it can help speed up the patient’s rate of recovery, reduce pain, and provide support.Kinesio Tape has the ability to: